PeterZs/CAST/README.md

 ### TODO
 - [x] Further experiment with the differentiable rendering
+- [x] Test More Use Cases
+- [ ] Clean up the legacy code branches and unused modules.
 - [ ] Implement the scene-graph and SDF guided object pose estimation.
-- [x] Test More Use Cases

 ### Comparison with Existing Works
->*The advantage of CAST implementation is its modular design, and can benefit from progress of each module in the community (until, I think, the end-to-end methods is strong enough one day).*
+>*The advantage of CAST is its modular design, and can benefit from progress of each module in the community (until, I think, the end-to-end paradigm is strong enough one day).*
-Basically there are two roads to get a component-level reconstruction(generation) from a RGB image: End-to-End or procedural pipelines.
+Basically there are two roadmaps to get a component-level reconstruction(generation) from a RGB image: End-to-End or procedural pipelines.

 1. [MIDI-3D](https://github.com/VAST-AI-Research/MIDI-3D) is a promising approach, but it's trained on 3D-Front and the generalization to outdoor scene / objects NOT guaranteed, besides the 6D pose of generated objects often not aligns well with the image.
 2. [PartCrafter](https://github.com/wgsxm/PartCrafter) / [PartPacker](https://github.com/NVlabs/PartPacker) is basically object-centric, although PartCrafter has a model trained on 3DFront, an indoor scene dataset.